 - Don’t leave much of a footprint (trash, unattended fires, etc.).
 You should always leave the campground better than the way you found it.

 Nowadays, there’s a lot of fun to have at home.
-Between computers and smartphones, children young enough to control their movement have access to the entertainment of the world.
-That said, there are some things you just can’t learn from a screen – and camping is one of the best ways to show your children the world beyond technology.
+Between computers and smartphones, kids young enough to control their movement have access to the entertainment of the world.
+That said, there are some things you just can’t learn from a screen – and a family camping experience is one of the best ways to show your kids the world beyond technology.
 Besides, kids tend to love camping – as long as you do it right.

-For slightly older children, camping turns their ideas to reality.
+For older kids, camping turns their ideas to reality.
 This could be having a private den of their own, getting to stay up late and tell stories, or exploring nature and seeing where their mind takes them.

 For teenagers, camping offers longer and more significant challenges for them.
 They’ll learn how to be independent and self-reliant, and both of those can boost their confidence when they need it the most.

-Of course, children aren’t the only ones who benefit from camping – you will, too!
-Camping is a great way to get away from the pressure of everyday life and spend some time with your family.
+Of course, kids aren’t the only ones who benefit from camping – you will, too!
+Tent camping with kids is a great way to get away from the pressure of everyday life and spend some time with your family.
 No television, no news bombardment, and no social media – though you should have a phone (normally kept off) for emergency calls or checking in.
 On top of this, science has shown there are multiple health benefits of being outside in nature.

-As a bonus, camping is relatively cheap once you’ve obtained the essential gear.
+As a bonus, a family camping trip is relatively cheap once you’ve obtained the essential gear.
 The right set can last you for years and allow you to stay at places all around the country.

 Further Reading: If this is your first outdoors trip then check out our beginners guide to car camping.

-What Skills Can My Children Learn By Camping?
+What Skills Can My Children Learn On a Family Camping Trip?

-There are many important skills your children can learn by camping.
+There are many important skills your kids can learn by camping.